rezarahimian/docs/multiple_withdrawal.rst

     :scale: 100%
     :figclass: align-center

-    Figure 6: MiniMeToken suggestion for adding new codes to approve method
+    Figure 6: MiniMeToken suggestion for adding new codes to ``approve`` method

 As explained in :ref:`ui_enforcement`, this will not prevent Bob from transfering ``N+M`` tokens.
-Although it solves Web3.js UI limitation for checking , since Alice can not
+He would be able to take advantage of the gap between two transactions and transfer both previous and new approved tokens.

 5. MonolithDAO Token
 ====================
-`MonolithDAO Token <https://github.com/MonolithDAO/token/blob/master/src/Token.sol>`_ suggests to add two additional functions and use them when increase or decrease allowed tokens to a spender. ``Approve`` function will also have an additional line of code to set allowance to zero before non-zero values:
+`MonolithDAO Token <https://github.com/MonolithDAO/token/blob/master/src/Token.sol>`_ suggests to add two additional functions and use them when increase or decrease allowed tokens to a spender. ``approve`` function will also have an additional line of code to set allowance to ``zero`` before ``non-zero`` values:

 .. figure:: images/multiple_withdrawal_07.png
     :scale: 100%
     :figclass: align-center

-    Figure 7: Suggested approve and transferFrom methods by MonolithDAO
+    Figure 7: Suggested ``approve`` and ``transferFrom`` methods by MonolithDAO

 .. figure:: images/multiple_withdrawal_08.png
     :scale: 100%
     :figclass: align-center

-    Figure 8: New methods to increase/decrease the amount of tokens that an owner allowed to a spender
+    Figure 8: New methods to increase/decrease the amount of approved tokens

-In this case, the default ``Approve`` function should be called when spender’s allowance is zero.
-If spender’s allowance is non-zero, Increase and decrease functions are applicable:
+In this case, the default ``approve`` function should be called when spender’s allowance is ``zero`` (No approval has been made).
+If spender’s allowance is ``non-zero``, Increase and decrease functions must be used:

 .. figure:: images/multiple_withdrawal_09.png
     :scale: 100%
     :figclass: align-center

-    Figure 9: Functionality of Approve method with new added line
+    Figure 9: Functionality of ``approve`` method with new added code

-These two functions will address race condition and prevent allowance double-spend exploit as explained below:
+These two functions will address race condition and prevent allowance double-spend exploit:

 #.
-Alice allows Bob to transfer N tokens by calling Approve(_BobAddr, N).
-This will be executed by Approve function since current Bob’s allowance is zero.
+Alice allows Bob to transfer ``N`` tokens by calling ``approve(_BobAddr, N)``.
+This will be executed by ``approve`` function since current Bob’s allowance is ``0``.
 #.
-After a while, Alice decides to decrease Bob’s approval by M and calls decreaseApproval(_BobAddr, M).
+After a while, Alice decides to decrease Bob’s approval by ``M`` and calls ``decreaseApproval(_BobAddr, M)``.
 #.
-Bob notices Alice's second transaction and front runs it by calling transferFrom(_AlicAddr, _BobAddr, N).
+Bob notices Alice's second transaction and front runs it by calling ``transferFrom(_AlicAddr, _BobAddr, N)``.
 #.
-Bob’s transaction will be executed and transfers N token to his account and his allowance becomes zero as result of this transfer.
+Bob’s transaction will be executed and transfers ``N`` token to his account and the allowance becomes ``0`` as result of this transfer.
 #.
-Alice’s transaction is mined after Bob’s and decreases Bob’s allowance by M. Now Bob’s allowance is negative (-M).
-Alternatively, decreaseApproval could be implemented in a way to check and fail if current allowance is lower than requested decrease instead of setting negative values.
-#.
-Bob’s attempt to transfer M tokens will fail due to negative (or zero) allowance.
+Alice’s transaction is mined after Bob’s and tries to decrease Bob’s allowance by ``M``.
+If Bob had already transfered more than ``M`` tokens, new Bob’s allowance becomes negative and it fails the transaction.
+So, the transaction does not change Bob's remained allowance and he would be able to transfer the rest (which is legit transfer since Alice has already approved it).
+If Bob had transfered less than ``M`` tokens, the new allowance will be applied and reduces Bob's allowance by ``M``.

 Although these two new functions will prevent the attack, they have not been defined in the initial specifications of ERC20.
-So, they can not be used by tokens that are already deployed on the Ethereum smart contracts.
-Because they will still use Approve method for setting new allowance and not increaseApproval or decreaseApproval.
-For this reason, this solution would not be a compatible solution with ERC20 standard and only is usable if approver or smart contract be aware of these supplementary methods.
+So, they can not be used by smart contracts that are already deployed on the Ethereum network.
+Because they will still use ``approve`` method for setting new allowance and not ``increaseApproval`` or ``decreaseApproval``.
+Moreover, ERC20 specifications does not define any increase or decrease of allowance.
+It only defines new allowance.
+For example, if Alice has approved Bob for ``100`` tokens and wants to set it to ``80``, the new allowance should be ``80`` as defined by the standard, while using decrease methodes will set it ``20 (100 - 80 = 20)``.
+Comparatively, increase methode will set new allowance as ``180``.
+For these reasons, this solution would not be a compatible solution with ERC20 standard and only is usable if approver or smart contract being aware of these supplementary methods (and logic of them).

 6. Alternate approval function
 ==============================